 Identify the dark brown structure located at the posterior end of the ventral abdomen and use another pair of forceps to grasp and pull the external genitalia posteriorly until it detaches from the abdomen.
 In most cases, the testes, seminal vesicles, and accessory gland will be removed from the abdomen along with the external genitalia; if not, insert a single pair of forceps into the abdomen and tease out the testes.

+LAB MEDIA: 51058_LauraLee_Figure2A.psd and 51058_LauraLee_Figure2A’.psd

-LAB MEDIA: Figure 2A and 2A’ (Video Editor: Place Fig. 2A on the left and Fig 2A’ on the right.
+Figure 2A and 2A’ (Video Editor: Place Fig. 2A on the left and Fig 2A’ on the right.
 Label the testes, seminal vesicles, and accessory gland on 2A).

 (Authors: Will the alternative case (teasing out the testes) be able to be demonstrated during the shoot?)
+Yes

 Separate testes from accessory glands and external genitalia using two pairs of forceps.
 Distinguish wild-type testes from neighboring white tissues by their yellow color.

-To isolate testes from pharate males, first remove the fly from the pupal case.
-Then, proceed with dissection as for the adult testes.
-(TEXT: Pharate Males)

-To isolate testes from larval males, perform a modification of the protocol for isolating Drosophila larval ovaries as described by Maimon and Gilboa.
-(TEXT: Larval Males) (TEXT: Maimon, I., Gilboa, L. Dissection and Staining of Drosophila Larval Ovaries.
-J. Vis.
-Exp.
-(51), e2537, doi:10.3791/2537 (2011).)

-Distinguish male from female larvae by the presence of a pair of the larval testes which appear as large, clear, oval structures embedded in the posterior third of the fat body.

-Partially flay open the male larva to isolate the testes and the surrounding fat body from the abdomen.
-Immediately begin sample preparation; the testes can be removed from the fat body later, prior to mounting as described for the ovaries.

 Sample Preparation and Live Imaging